-The low voltage main switch is located in the battery bay on the lower rear left hand side of the vehicle.
+The low voltage main switch is located in the engine bay on the lower rear right hand side.

-Rotate the switch anti-clockwise until it stops to shut off the 24V supply.
+Rotate the switch anti-clockwise until it stops, to shut off the 24V supply.

 Rotate red isolator switch anticlockwise to isolate electrical systems